cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-update.md

 There are two ways to modify a table using information contained in other tables in the database: using sub-selects, or specifying additional tables in the `FROM` clause.
 Which technique is more appropriate depends on the specific circumstances.

 The optional `RETURNING` clause causes `UPDATE` to compute and return value(s) based on each row actually updated.
-Greenplum Database can compute any expression using the table's columns, and/or columns of other tables mentioned in `FROM`.
+Cloudberry Database can compute any expression using the table's columns, and/or columns of other tables mentioned in `FROM`.
 The new (post-update) values of the table's columns are used.
 The syntax of the `RETURNING` list is identical to that of the output list of `SELECT`.

 You must have the `UPDATE` privilege on the table, or at least on the column(s) that are listed to be updated.
 You must also have the `SELECT` privilege on any column whose values are read in the expressions or condition.

-> **Note** As the default, Greenplum Database acquires an `EXCLUSIVE` lock on tables for `UPDATE` operations on heap tables.
+> **Note** As the default, Cloudberry Database acquires an `EXCLUSIVE` lock on tables for `UPDATE` operations on heap tables.
 When the Global Deadlock Detector is enabled, the lock mode for `UPDATE` operations on heap tables is `ROW EXCLUSIVE`.
 See [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 ## Parameters